kmch/Kolumbo-FWI/README.md

 A companion paper supporting this study has been already published:

-- Schmid F., Petersen G., Hooft E. E., Paulatto M., Chrapkiewicz K., Hensch M., Dahm T. (2022), *Heralds of future volcanism: Swarms of microseismicity beneath the submarine Kolumbo volcano indicate opening of near‐vertical fractures exploited by ascending melts*, Geochemistry, Geophysics, Geosystems, ([open access](https://doi.org/10.1029/2022GC010420)).
+- Schmid F., Petersen G., Hooft E. E., Paulatto M., Chrapkiewicz K., Hensch M., Dahm T. (2022), *Heralds of future volcanism: Swarms of microseismicity beneath the submarine Kolumbo volcano indicate opening of near‐vertical fractures exploited by ascending melts*, Geochemistry, Geophysics, Geosystems ([open access](https://doi.org/10.1029/2022GC010420)).

 For more background and technical details you are welcome to take a look at the PhD thesis of the main author

-Chrapkiewicz K. (2022), *High-resolution imaging beneath the Santorini volcano*, Imperial College London, ([open access](https://doi.org/10.25560/96427)).
+- Chrapkiewicz K. (2022), *High-resolution imaging beneath the Santorini volcano*, Imperial College London ([open access](https://doi.org/10.25560/96427)).